Raffles v Wichelhaus: Background

-The claimant (Raffles) entered into a contract to sell 125 bales of Surat cotton at fair market price to the defendant (Wichelhaus) at the rate of 17 1/4 d. per pound.
+Plaintiff Raffles entered into a contract to sell 125 bales of Surat cotton at fair market price to the defendant, Wichelhaus, at the rate of 17 1/4 d. per pound.
 The contract specified that the cotton would be arriving in Liverpool on the ship Peerless from Bombay ("to arrive ex Peerless from Bombay").

-It so happened that there were two British ships named Peerless arriving in Liverpool from Bombay, one departing in October and another departing in December.
-The defendant, according to statements presented in court, thought the contract was for cotton on the October ship while the claimant thought the contract was for the cotton on the December ship.
-When the December Peerless arrived, the claimant (Raffles) tried to deliver it, however the defendant repudiated the agreement, saying that their contract was for the cotton on the October Peerless.
+Unbeknownst to either party, there were two ships named Peerless arriving in Liverpool from Bombay, one departing in October and another in December.
+The defendant thought the contract was for cotton on the October ship, while the claimant intended the December ship.
+When the December Peerless arrived, Raffles tried to deliver it, but Wichelhaus repudiated the agreement by claiming that their contract was for the cotton on the October Peerless, prompting a suit for breach of contract.

-The claimant sued for breach of contract, arguing that the date of the ship was not relevant and the only purpose of specifying the name of the ship is that in the contingency that the ship sink en route, the contract could be voided.

-The issue before the Court was whether the defendant should be bound by the agreement to buy the cotton of the claimant's Peerless.

 Judgment

-Though courts will strive to find a reasonable interpretation in order to preserve the agreement whenever possible, the court in Raffles could not determine which ship named Peerless was intended in the contract.
-Consequently, as there was no consensus ad idem ("meeting of the minds"), the two parties did not agree to the same thing and there was no binding contract.
-This is a classic example of mutual mistake, wherein both parties misunderstood the contract.
-Therefore, the defendants prevailed, and did not have to pay.
+While Raffles' counsel tried arguing that the date of delivery was irrelevant to the contract, such that the ship was only named to communicate that the seller assumed the financial risk of the goods being lost at sea, the judges were unreceptive.
+Finding that there was no meeting of the minds, the Exchequer of Pleas held that the parties never reached the necessary agreement for contract formation due to their mutual mistake as to the meaning of "Peerless" in their contract.
+Accordingly, the judges granted the defendant's demurrer to have the case dismissed.